NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 In the 02_Run_API.py file, under the #Initialize spellchecker is where the .aff and .dic files you create should be listed.
 More than one set of dictionaries can be listed, I believe.

+## How to Analyze Your Own Data

+If you have direct access to your own search logs, start with the 01 py file.
+If you are exporting from Google Analytics > Behavior > Site Search, open the 01 file called listOfUniqueUnassignedAfterGS.xlsx, make your columns match it, and start with the 02 py file.

 ## Workflow